Mohammadreza99A/hangman/README.md

 # Hangman Game

-Hangman game written in different programming languages and different frameworks.
+Hangman game written in different programming languages and different frameworks and libraries.
 Just go to the language directory that you want and get the source code and also a _README_ instructing you how to run the code.
 _Please don't forget to give a star to this repository_